Registration & Student Records

 It is Wake Tech’s practice to accept the following categories of courses as meeting the considerations outlined above:

-These categories also meet state and state agency requirements.
+These categories also meet requirements of the State of North Carolina and its agencies; these requirements are detailed in each section.
 Courses that do not fit into one of these three categories, including foreign transcripts, will be considered individually by the director of the program to which the student is seeking admission.

 Matching courses from North Carolina community colleges

-In accordance with the State Board of Community Colleges Code (1D SBCCC 400.97), which reads, "When a student receives credit for a Combined Course Library course, this credit shall be transferable to any college in the North Carolina Community College System," Wake Tech will accept the following:
+In accordance with the State Board of Community Colleges Code (SBCCC 1D SBCC 400.8(j)), which reads, "When a student receives credit for a Combined Course Library curriculum course, this credit shall be transferable to any college in the North Carolina Community College System," Wake Tech will accept:

 Wake Tech’s policy is to also apply this guideline to Associate in Applied Science programs.

-Program directors will, as appropriate, review courses from regionally and nationally accredited institutions of higher education to establish that their level, content and quality are comparable to a Wake Tech course and to confirm their relevance to a student’s intended program.
+Program directors will, as appropriate, review courses from institutions of higher education accredited by agencies and associations recognized by the secretary of the U.S. Department of Education to establish that their level, content and quality are comparable to a Wake Tech course and to confirm their relevance to a student's intended program.

 If a course is found to be comparable, Wake Tech will accept the course for transfer credit or to fulfill program and prerequisite requirements as stated in the current official Wake Tech Catalog.